FFTAI/Wiki-MJCF/README.md

     <body name="base" pos="0 0 0.95">
     ```

-## Test
+## Verification

-If you want to test the output mjcf file, you can refer to the following repository:
+If you want to verify the output mjcf file, you can refer to the following repository:

 - [Wiki-GRx-Mujoco in Github](https://gitee.com/FFTAI/wiki-grx-mujoco/)
 - [Wiki-GRx-Mujoco in Gitee](https://gitee.com/FourierIntelligence/wiki-grx-mujoco/)